rsatf/tf2-docker-setup-with-ftp/README.md

 # TF2 Docker Setup with FTP
-Alternative docker setup using docker-compose and an ftp service to make it easy to change config
+A basic Team Fortress 2 docker setup using docker-compose and an ftp service to make it easy to change config

 ## Requirements
 * An SRCDS token for tf2